6phere/flutter_tflite_sound_classification/example/README.md

-# tflite_audio_example
+# tflite_sound_classification_example

-Demonstrates how to use the tflite_audio plugin.
+Demonstrates how to use the tflite_sound_classification plugin.

 ![](audio_recognition_example.jpg)